malcolmolatunj/idiomatic-python/README.md

 # Transforming Code into Beautiful, Idiomatic Python
 Code samples from Raymond Hettinger's ["Transforming Code into Beautiful, Idiomatic Python"](https://www.youtube.com/watch?v=OSGv2VnC0go) with modern Python features.
+"Modern" features are considered features released in Python 3.5 and later, since Python 3.4 had been released at the time of Mr. Hettinger's presentation.

 ## Table of Contents
 - Looping